Inflation Scare: Producer Price Index Surges Much Higher Than Expected

-Prices at the wholesale and producer level rose much faster than expected in March, data from the Bureau of Labor Statistics showed Friday.
+Prices received by wholesalers and producers of goods and services rose much faster than expected in March, data from the Bureau of Labor Statistics showed Friday.

 The Producer Price Index rose 1 percent in March, more than twice the consensus forecast.
 On a year-over-year basis, the index is up 4.2 percent, higher than the expected 3.8 percent.
 That is the fastest pace of price gains since September 2011, when prices climbed 4.5 percent.